Noriyoshi Ohrai’s Greco-Roman Baddies In Space

 Hadrian’s Secretary Suetonious was dismissed for conducting himself inappropriately toward her.

-Tradition holds that she committed suicide as a result of her husband treating her little better than a slave.
 Contradictory sources include a relief commissioned by Hadrian which depicts the Divine Apotheosis of Vibia Sabina; Hadrian had ordered her deification.

 Poppaea Sabina